awsdocs/aws-appconfig-user-guide/doc_source/appconfig-integration-lambda-extensions.md

 An AWS Lambda extension is a companion process that augments the capabilities of a Lambda function\.
 An extension can start before a function is invoked, run in parallel with a function, and continue to run after a function invocation is processed\.
 In essence, a Lambda extension is like a client that runs in parallel to a Lambda invocation\.
 This parallel client can interface with your function at any point during its lifecycle\.

-If you use AWS AppConfig to manage configurations for a Lambda function, then we recommend that you add the AWS AppConfig Lambda extension\.
-This extension includes best practices that simplify using AWS AppConfig while reducing costs\.
-Reduced costs result from fewer API calls to the AWS AppConfig service and, separately, reduced costs from shorter Lambda function processing times\.
+If you use AWS AppConfig feature flags or other dynamic configuration data in a Lambda function, then we recommend that you add the AWS AppConfig Lambda extension as a layer to your Lambda function\.
+This makes calling feature flags simpler, and the extension itself includes best practices that simplify using AWS AppConfig while reducing costs\.
+Reduced costs result from fewer API calls to the AWS AppConfig service and shorter Lambda function processing times\.

-This topic includes information about the AWS AppConfig Lambda extension and the procedure for how to configure the extension to work with your Lambda function\.
 For more information about Lambda extensions, see [Lambda extensions](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-extensions-api.html) in the *AWS Lambda Developer Guide*\.

 **Note**
-The AWS AppConfig Lambda extension currently doesn't support the ARM architecture\.
+AWS AppConfig [pricing](https://aws.amazon.com/systems-manager/pricing/) is based on the number of times a configuration is called and received\.
+You costs increase if your Lambda performs multiple cold starts and retrieves new configuration data frequently\.

+This topic includes information about the AWS AppConfig Lambda extension and the procedure for how to configure the extension to work with your Lambda function\.

 ## How it works<a name="appconfig-integration-lambda-extensions-how-it-works"></a>

-If you use AWS AppConfig to manage configurations for a Lambda function *without* Lambda extensions, then you must configure your Lambda function to receive configuration updates by integrating with the [https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_StartConfigurationSession.html](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_StartConfigurationSession.html) and [https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_GetLatestConfiguration.html](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_GetLatestConfiguration.html) API actions\.
+If you use AWS AppConfig to manage configurations for a Lambda function *without* Lambda extensions, then you must configure your Lambda function to receive configuration updates by integrating with the [StartConfigurationSession](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_appconfigdata_StartConfigurationSession.html) and [GetLatestConfiguration](https://docs.aws.amazon.com/appconfig/2019-10-09/APIReference/API_appconfigdata_GetLatestConfiguration.html) API actions\.

 Integrating the AWS AppConfig Lambda extension with your Lambda function simplifies this process\.
 The extension takes care of calling the AWS AppConfig service, managing a local cache of retrieved data, tracking the configuration tokens needed for the next service calls, and periodically checking for configuration updates in the background\.
 The following diagram shows how it works\.